Subscribe and receive the latest news from the industry Article

 The licensing industry hits all the right notes when it comes to mixing product with song.
+"Based on the significance of music in today's culture, it is imperative our product line include musical element

 "Based on the significance of music in today's culture, it is imperative our product line include musical elements to stay current.
 As a result, we have an increased number of products that include a musical component," says Joan Grasso, senior director, core toy, Nickelodeon & Viacom Consumer Products, which offers a slate of music-based products including a Dora the Explorer- and Backyardigans-branded music player storybook (Reader's Digest), a Dora and SpongeBob pop-up song book (Publications International), and The Backyardigans' Sing Along Music Maker and Sing and Strum Guitar (both from Fisher-Price).